 If you advise us who may pick up your child in the event of an evacuation emergency, the School District Officials will be able to plan more effectively to implement emergency plans.
 Your child will remain under the supervision of school officials during an emergency.

-be picked up at WMCTC or at Upper Perkiom al authorization during an incident, I hereby authorize that my child may nen High School after evacuation by: SE PRINT CLEARLY
+In the event of an evacuation or early dismissal authorization during an incident, I hereby authorize that my child may be picked up at WMCTC or at Upper Perkiomen High School after evacuation by:

+PLEASE PRINT CLEARLY

 Name Relation to Student

 Name Relation to Student

 Name Relation to Student

 Student Name (PLEASE PRINT) Technical Area

 Parent Signature Date